 STEAM projects are always fun activities for kids at home.
 They are for all skill levels so they can be great boredom busters for tweens and teens too!

 - With a few common household items, you can make a catapult to shoot paper, marshmallows, LEGO bricks, and more.
 Make some targets on the floor and challenge each person to catapult their items into each spot!

 - Get the kids in the kitchen and make your own playdough.
-Expand it into a game and play playdough Pictionary!
+Expand it into a game with these FREE challenge cards or play playdough Pictionary!

 - Have the kids create their own story stones.
 These can be as easy or as complicated as you dare.
 Go the simple route with stickers and Mod Podge, or get the art going with markers and paints!

 - Investigate simple machines!
 I am not sure what it is about pulleys and levers, but they amaze and awe my kids.
 Especially when they get to create them from things around the house.

 - Make an activity jar.
 We have all seen these floating around Pinterest with ideas.
 I like to combine it with things my kids already love…like LEGO!
 LEGO challenge cards work great in our jar.
 You could also try art challenge cards too!

 Think out of the Box

 It seems like we have an abundance of boxes after the presents are unwrapped and the gifts are unboxed.
 I always plan on taking them to recycle but they do tend to sit stacked for a while before we get there.
 So why not use them to banish the boredom!

 - Make a box fort!
 Stack them high and wide and drop a sheet on top for a secret hideout.
 If it isn’t big enough for a person to fit make a hideout for a pet, or favorite toy!
 If you really want to take it to the next level you can try a cardboard igloo that also includes some math and engineering.
 What a fun learning win!